Generally, webhooks are used to pass information to users triggered by certain events.

 Each Event has a set of actions that explain what type of event has just happened.

-e.g TRANSACTION.COMPLETED - means that a transaction has just been completed, it means it has either been successfully paid for, or it has failed and cannot be retried.
+e.g. TRANSACTION.COMPLETED means that a transaction has just been completed; it has either been successfully paid for or failed and cannot be retried.

 ActionNotification EventDescription